DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

 understand particular practices.
 More precisely, we can say that this debate asserts itself in relation to the digital in the 1980s, with the appearance of the expression 'virtual reality'.
-Many texts have already traced this history[^5], which we will very briefly summarize here.
+Many texts have already traced this history,[^5] which we will very briefly summarize here.
 Virtual reality is a modelled, immersive and interactive space produced with the help of a machine.
 The idea is that, thanks to computers, we can produce a parallel reality that is completely artificial and completely 'realistic'.
-This idea is more an imaginary space rather than a technical reality: indeed, this concept has considerably developed in science fiction tales, in literature -- Gibson's *Neuromancer,* for example -- and even more so in cinema -- from *The Matrix* to *Existenz.* Even if the technical possibilities for materializing this fantasy continue to develop and if the notion of virtual reality takes on a fundamental importance in industry discourse, notably since Oculus Rift's commercialization in 2016, this concept does not allow us to
+This idea is more an imaginary space rather than a technical reality: indeed, this concept has considerably developed in science fiction tales, in literature – Gibson's *Neuromancer*, for example – and even more so in cinema – from *The Matrix* to *Existenz*.
+Even if the technical possibilities for materializing this fantasy continue to develop and if the notion of virtual reality takes on a fundamental importance in industry discourse, notably since Oculus Rift's commercialization in 2016, this concept does not allow us to